Why is Mental Health in the Animation Industry an Issue?

 A rising issue in multiple industries, including the animation industry, is ‘crunch culture’.
 This usually refers to employees continuously working unreasonably long working hours to meet impossible deadlines, which can be both physically and mentally taxing.
 This causes a lot of animation stress among animators.

 Poor sleep, not being physically active, and constant high levels of stress can take a toll on your body.
-Chronic insomnia could lead to fluctuations in weight, hypertension, and diabetes—while brain fog and impaired memory could lead to accidents at work.
+Chronic insomnia could lead to fluctuations in weight, hypertension, and diabetes, while brain fog and impaired memory could lead to accidents at work.

-Plus, the crunch culture raises concerns about the long-term impact on the animation industry's health and sustainability, especially for smaller production teams.
+Moreover, the crunch culture raises concerns about the long-term impact on the animation industry's health and sustainability, especially for smaller production teams.

 Demotivation